vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/Whiteboard design session/WDS trainer guide - Windows Server and SQL Server 2008 EOS planning.md

     For those that cannot migrate to Azure there is also an option to purchase Extended Security Updates.

     To estimate cost savings, Fabrikam should use the Azure TCO Calculator.
 The below example uses the information provided, the current Michigan average electricity rates and migration to the North Central US Azure region.
-Your results may be different as Azure pricing and electrcity rates change.
+Your results may be different as Azure pricing and electricity rates change.

     ![Graphic of the Azure TCO Calculator showing an example of the potential cost savings from an Azure migration.](images/2018-12-17_10-27-45.png)